-The American Academy of Clinical Psychology is an organization of Board Certified psychologists in the specialty of Clinical Psychology who have joined together to promote high quality services in Clinical Psychology, through encouraging high standards and ethical practice in the field.
+The American Academy of Clinical Psychology is an organization of Board Certified psychologists in the specialty of Clinical Psychology and/or Fellows of the American Psychological Association who have joined together to promote high quality services in Clinical Psychology, through encouraging high standards and ethical practice in the field.
 The Academy also provides member services, promotes the value and recognition of Board Certification in the specialty of Clinical Psychology, and encourages those qualified by training and experience to become candidates for Board Certification.

 HistoryThe Academy was founded in 1993 in response to needs for a membership organization for psychologists who have earned Board Certification in Clinical Psychology by the American Board of Clinical Psychology (ABCP), which is a member board of the American Board of Professional Psychology (ABPP).
 ABPP is the organization recognized by the profession of psychology as the grantor of Board Certification in specialty areas of applied psychology.
 Board Certification in psychology is similar to Board Certification in the field of medicine, indicating a standard of practice appreciably higher than that of state licensure.
 (Those who are Board Certified through ABPP were previously known as "Diplomates," referring to those who held the ABPP "Diploma" in Clinical Psychology.)
 The American Board of Clinical Psychology (ABCP) is responsible for examination standards and the awarding of Diplomas